 General Motors Magnetic Ride Control Technology

-Magnetic Ride Control (MRC or MagneRide) is a General Motors chassis and suspension technology that adapt and adjusts the shock absorbers of a vehicle in real-time in response to changes in terrain in order to deliver optimal shock damping for the best possible driving experience.
+Magnetic Ride Control (MRC or MagneRide) is a General Motors chassis and suspension technology that adapts and adjusts the shock absorbers of a vehicle in real-time in response to changes in terrain in order to deliver optimal shock damping for the best possible driving experience.

 Magnetic Ride Control is unique in that it does not use mechanical valves or small moving parts that are prone to wear.
 Instead, a Magnetic Ride Control shock absorber uses the following components:

 - A monotube damper filled with magnetorheological fluid located at each wheel of a vehicle